-Graduation Rate:As shown in Figure 3-2, San Luis Obispo County has consistently had a higher percentage of high school students who graduate compared to the State of California.
+Graduation Rate: As shown in Figure 3-2, San Luis Obispo County has consistently had a higher percentage of high school students who graduate compared to the State of California.
 Neither the County nor the State are meeting the Healthy People 2020 objective of 97.9 percent of 18-24 years old completing a high school education.
-Both the State and San Luis Obispo County improved their graduation rates in 09-10.
+Both the State and SLO County have seen a decline in graduation rates since 2010/11.